 When it started, we were drunk on anger, drunk on poetry, drunk on each other.
-We’d been up all night, getting more and more anxious, anxious about our English and Lit grades.
+Si, Harriet, Todd… we’d been up all night, getting more and more anxious, anxious about our English and Lit grades.
 Anxious about our creative writing efforts.
 Anxious that our literary reputations were under threat.
 We paced the dawn campus, unable to sit down.
-The birds were making noise as the night thinned to a watery blue and the streetlights bowed out.
+The birds were making noise as the blackness thinned to a watery blue and the streetlights bowed out.
 Finally a goon in denim overalls pulled up on his moped and unboxed 100 copies of The Student Guide into a rack.

 We straightaway flipped to the most important literary news of our lives, page 6.
 There it was: our public humiliation.
 Disgrace immortalized in ink – our ambitions of being the leading poets on campus had been publicly mocked.
 Wounded, we dripped disappointment as we limped back to the flat along early morning George Street, clutching every copy of The Student Guide.
 We had three copies for ourselves, 97 to be destroyed.
-There would be more magazines, for sure, but we could help ensure that 100 fewer people read the printed attack on us.
+There would be more magazines put out for public consumption, yes, but we could help ensure that 100 fewer people read the printed attack on us.
 Every one less embarrassment was important.

 ‘Revenge,’ Harriet said, mashing her knuckles into her palm.